dereuromark/cakephp-setup/README.md

 Possible dependencies: Tools Plugin (for bake templates for instance)

+### SetupComponent

+Just enable it via

+    public $components = array('Setup.Setup');

+Features:

+* Auto create missing tmp folders etc in debug mode (already in core since 2.4 now)
+* Catch redirect loops with meaningful exception (will also be logged then)
+* Quick-Switch: layout, maintenance, debug, clearcache (password protected in productive mode)
+* Notify Admin via Email about self-inflicted 404s or loops (configurable)

+and more.

+### Maintenance mode

+If you have to move, update or just fix the application, an easy way to put the site into maintenance mode is to use the shell for it.
+[Example on how to use it](http://www.dereuromark.de/2013/09/29/moving-a-cakephp-app/).
+Contains of:

+* Shell (`cake Setup.Maintenance [command]`)
+* Lib
+* (Optional) Setup component to display a flash message for admins in overwrite mode

+### DB Maintenance tools

+* CurrentConfig shell
+* DbDump shell
+* DbMaintenance shell

 ## Disclaimer
 Use at your own risk.
 Please provide any fixes or enhancements via issue or better pull request.